Objects

 Different ways to define Object types

-There are 3 different ways that you can provide type information to Pothos about what the underlying data in your graph will be.
+There are many different ways that you can provide type information to Pothos about what the underlying data in your graph will be.
 Depending on how the rest of your application is structured you can pick the approach that works best for you, or use a combination of different styles.

 Using classes